Missouri State Sen. Bob Onder drops out of race for St. Charles County executive - NewsBreak

 ST. CHARLES, Mo. – After two terms representing St. Charles County in Missouri Congress, State Sen. Bob Onder will drop out of a race for another political office.

-“This decision, I believe, is best for my family, and will also allow me to focus on elections deeply important to the future of our state, including the race for my own replacement in Senate District 2,” said Onder via Facebook.Odessa’s only grocery store closing in July
+“This decision, I believe, is best for my family, and will also allow me to focus on elections deeply important to the future of our state, including the race for my own replacement in Senate District 2,” said Onder via Facebook.Trending: Target cuts prices, vendor orders to clear out huge inventory

 Onder’s term representing District 2 in the Missouri State Senate will end in January 2023.
 He was first elected to his state Senate seat in 2014.

-Note: CORRECTION : A previous version of this story said Rep. Nick Schroer was racing for St. Charles County executive.
-He is running for the District 2 seat of the Missouri State Senate.Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.